 I: Incomplete (Adult Academic and Career Preparation only)

-A student who obtains a semester grade average of less than 55% in a credit program will be placed on academic probation.
+A student who obtains a semester grade average of less than 55% in a credit program will be placed on academic notice.
+A student who obtains a grade average of less than 55% in two consecutive semesters in a credit program will be placed on academic probation.
 A student must obtain a minimum cumulative grade average of 60% to be eligible for graduation in a program of studies leading toward an associate degree, degree and some certificates.
 A minimum average of 70% is required to graduate from a vocational program.

 b.
 Graduation with Distinction